 The type of research infrastructure is classified based on five different possible types of re-search infrastructures:

 “Large equipment” means a conventional large-scale research installation.
 Building it up and operating this equipment consumes an essential part of the research budget of owning facility, institution, organisation or company (e.g. NMR devices, mass spectrometers).

-Core facilities are common research centres/centres for the development and exploitation of arts, in which several devices or research infrastructures are available.
+Core facilities are common research centres, in which several devices or research infrastructures are available.
 A core facility has the technical and methodical knowledge available, which is needed by several working groups or units.
 Core facilities are normally equipped with highly qualified staff and offer in addition to their own methodical research services for research projects.
 The devices and infrastructure needed for a core facility require a complex technical know-how and result in high acquisition cost.
 Sharing a core facility allows to achieve a high degree of capacity utilisation.